 Information About the Supplemental Nutrition Program for Women, Infants and Children (WIC) Program

-[Although local offices are closed to the public, community members can reference this flyer for a website and phone number that can be used to look up contact information for your local office and call to apply for benefits.]
+[Community members can reference this flyer for a website and phone number that can be used to look up contact information for your local office and call to apply for benefits.]

 Get Care Illinois